robotmonkey1000/SHA1Runtime/README.md

 Install on a Fabric __server__ only.

 1. Once installed make sure your server.properties has a SHA1 Hash assigned and a URL for the resource pack.
-It does not have to be accurate.
+The hash does not have to be accurate.
 2. Run the server and join.
 3. Whenever you update your resource pack put the new hash in the `config/ResourcePackHash.txt` file.
 4. Once the new hash is added save the file and re-log in game.
 It should prompt you to install the new resource pack.

+## Todo:

+Setup command to update the hash from in game.